 We’re just starting a new year, and it’s the time when many people reflect on their past year and commit to resolutions to make the next one better.
 Though many people choose to lose weight by dieting and exercising, take new adventures, start a new hobby, and some even look to improve their oral health.

-Looking back on 2018, dental trends illustrated the greater use of technology to provide more cost-efficient, quicker and effective dental treatment.
+Looking back at the beginning of 2020, dental trends illustrated the greater use of technology to provide more cost-efficient, quicker and effective dental treatment.
 This was especially apparent in cosmetic and restorative dentistry.
 At Lincoln Dental Associates, we too like to look back over the past year at the various dental trends so that we can harness and utilize the latest, most advanced dental technology to better serve our patients.

 While most Americans have dental insurance through their employer, a government program or through getting their own private insurance, a good portion of Americans don’t have any dental insurance.
 Without dental insurance, dental costs can be financially straining.
 As a result, patients without insurance avoid necessary, regular dental checkups and cleanings.
 Even when something is wrong, uninsured patients only see a dentist only when they are in extreme discomfort or when there is an emergency.
 Many times it is too late to treat the issue without expensive, extensive dental work.